 Wondering what pricing rules to set?
 Here are a few guidelines:

-There are three types of rules available on Spocket: the fixed markup, the multiplier markup or the percent markup.
-You can create a markup: a percent markup or a fixed markup or a multiplier one.
-You can add a markup that covers the average shipping cost (if you wish to offer free shipping) and allows for profit.
+There are three types of rules available on Spocket: the fixed markup, the multiplier markup, or the percent markup.
+You can create a markup based on percent markup or a fixed markup or a multiplier one.
+You can add a markup that covers the average shipping cost (if you wish to offer free shipping) and allow profit.

 The Fixed Markup adds a fixed amount to all listing prices.
 For example, you choose a $5 fixed markup.
-Then, if the listing price of a product is $10, and your fixed markup of $5, the retail price of the product will be set to $15.
+If the listing price of a product is $10, and your fixed markup of $5, the retail price of the product will be set to $15.

-The Multiplier Markup as the name suggests, multiplies the listing price by whatever number you input in the settings.
+The Multiplier Markup as the name suggests multiplies the listing price by whatever number you input in the settings.
 For example, you choose a multiplier of 2.
-Then, if the listing price of a product is $20, and your multiplier markup is set to 2, the retail price of the product will be set to $40.
+If the listing price of a product is $20, and your multiplier markup is set to 2, the retail price of the product will be set to $40.

 The Percent Markup adds a percent markup to the listing price.
 For example, you choose a markup of 50%.
-Then, if the listing price of a product is $10, and your markup is 50%, the retail price of the product will be set to $15 ($10 + 50% of 10).
+If the listing price of a product is $10, and your markup is 50%, the retail price of the product will be set to $15 ($10 + 50% of 10).

 Once you are done, you can start adding products to your Import list.